fisx-suite/fisx-vue1-loader/README.md

 npm install fisx-vue1-loader --save-dev
 ```

 The loader depends on [vue-compiler-core](https://github.com/wuhy/vue-compiler-core), the detail usage you can refer it.
-If you using vue 2.x, please use [fisx-vue-loader](https://github.com/wuhy/fisx-vue-loader) instead.
+If you are using vue 2.x, please use [fisx-vue-loader](https://github.com/wuhy/fisx-vue-loader) instead.

-Using [fisx-parser-vue](https://github.com/wuhy/fisx-parser-vue) to parse the vue file in `fisx` build environment.
+Using [fisx-parser-vue](https://github.com/wuhy/fisx-parser-vue) to parse the vue file in [fisx](https://github.com/wuhy/fisx) build environment.